dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ## `ManageSnsMetadata`

-Each SNS has a metadata that defines the SNS project and which includes a URL, e.g., under which the main dapp canister can be found, a logo, a name, and a description summarizing the purpose of the projects.
+Each SNS has metadata that defines the SNS project and includes a URL, e.g., under which the main dapp canister can be found, a logo, a name, and a description summarizing the purpose of the projects.
 This metadata can be updated at any time, for example if there is a rebranding for the associated project.
-To do so, the SNS DAO can use the proposal  `ManageSnsMetadata` which defines all of the above attributes.
+To do so, the SNS DAO can use the proposal  `ManageSnsMetadata` which defines all of the below attributes.

 ### Relevant type signatures